foxpoint-se/eel/README.md

 Connect through SSH to `192.168.0.101`.

+If it doesn't work: try setting the netmask on your machine to `255.255.255.0`.

 - **For 1:1 connection (RPi to computer):** Uncomment `gateway4`.
 Should be IP for computer (host).
 Also, set a static IP on your computer, which will be the host that RPi connects to.
 Should be the IP of the `gateway4` (`192.168.0.100`).

 - **For 1:m connection (RPi to router).** `gateway4` should be commented out (disabled).